 If you’re a fan of Asian cinema, then don’t miss out on the Hong Kong Asian Film Festival, which kicks off at the end of October and runs until the 13th of November.

 Now in it’s 19th year, the HKAFF is a great opportunity to see a number of premiers from rising local directors as well as those from neighbouring countries.

-Filmmakers from Japan, Taiwan, Cambodia, South Korea, Sri Lanka, Afghanistan and more have been carefully chosen for this year’s film festival.
+Filmmakers from Afghanistan, Cambodia, India, Japan, Myanmar, The Philippines, South Korea, Sri Lanka and more have been carefully chosen for this year’s film festival.

 There are also special presentations, Cineaste Delights, and Asian Wide Angle screenings, plus a number of panel discussions.